speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 You come from a humble social rank, but you are destined for so much more.
 Already the people of your home village regard you as their champion, and your destiny calls you to stand against the tyrants and monsters that threaten the common folk everywhere.
 ___
 - **Skill Proficiencies:** Choose two from Animal Handling, Athletics, Nature, and Performance
-- **Tool Proficiencies:** One type of artisan’s tools, biochemist's kit, or chef's kit
+- **Tool Proficiencies:** One type of artisanï¿½s tools, biochemist's kit, or chef's kit
 - **Languages:** One of your choice
 - **Equipment:** A set of tools (one of your choice), a set of common clothes, and a belt pouch containing 100 cr